samvk/postcard-creator/README.md

 ## Installation

-*Greetings, World!* can be run locally (up until emailing) or previewed at http://postcard.samvk.com.
+*Greetings, World!* can be run locally (up until emailing) or previewed at https://postcard.samvk.com.
 **Note:** Chrome 47+ requires an SSL to access the webcam.
-View locally or use Firefox for webcam support (or rehost on an HTTPS).
+View securely at https://postcard.samvk.com or locally (or with Firefox.)

 ## License